ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## CBOR Serialization

-The CBOR serialization provides a compact binary representation of a JWP for bandwidth and space-constrained environments.
-The serialization consists of two optionally-tagged arrays, representing issued and presented forms.
+The CBOR serialization provides a compact binary representation of a JWP.
+The serialization consists of two arrays, representing issued and presented forms.

 The protected headers MUST be CBOR formatted for CBOR serialization.
-This includes both the issued and presented headers in presented form.
+This includes both the issued and presented headers in the presented form.

 The issued form consists of a three-element array, while the presented form consists of a four-element array.